Online for the 2024-2025 School Year

 Length of Course: Friday, August 23, 2024 to Friday, May 9, 2025.
 This will include breaks for major U.S. holidays and seasonal breaks.

 Course Outlook: How I generally run my composition course is that I will take students through a progression of how to write using different styles of texts and themes as examples.
+For example, students will look at different essay structures, business/technical writing genres, satire, personal narrative, documentary, and more.
 The start of the course will focus heavily on rhetoric, rhetorical devices, a study of classical writing, and answering "what is argument and how do I write one?".
 The course will introduce more styles of assignments as students progress in their writing, with regular essay assignments and exam-oriented practice testing.
-By the end of the course, the goal is for students to not only be prepared for the AP test, but for collegiate level writing, research, and for beyond the academy.
+By the end of the course, the goal is for students to not only be prepared for the AP® test, but for collegiate level writing, research, and for beyond the academy.

-Workload: Expect weekly reading excerpts, short discussion responses, practice multiple choice questions, and various short video lectures.
+Workload: Expect weekly reading excerpts, short discussion responses, practice multiple choice questions, research, and essay writing.
 Students should expect weekly themed assignments, except for major writing assignments and practice testing periods.

 *I do not penalize late work except in the case of major writing assignments since late draft submissions will affect my ability to give detailed commentary.
 It is the student's responsibility to keep up with the coursework.
 I am flexible with deadlines in the case of emergencies or illness if contacted via email ahead of time.
 Students will receive grades and feedback from myself directly.
 The hard deadline for grades is at the end of each semester.
 I will submit a grade to PA Homeschoolers at the end of each semester for transcript purposes, but information on grades is available to students and parents through Canvas at any point during the semester.

 Structure: There are three major units in this course.
 Each unit builds off of the last, resulting in cumulative work where skills are continuously practiced.
-Each major unit will end with one major writing assignment which is merely a larger version of one of the three AP Language and Composition essays students will be asked to write (rhetorical analysis, argument, and synthesis).
-The final three weeks of the course will be spent strictly studying for the AP exam.
+Each major unit will end with one major writing assignment which is merely a larger version of one of the three AP Language and Composition essays students will be asked to write (rhetorical analysis, argument, and synthesis) .
+The final week or two of the course will be spent strictly studying for the AP exam.

 Required Texts: